 Iris care is minimal once the growing iris is established.
 Iris plant care consists mainly of dividing the iris plants to assure continued blooms.
 Iris plants are abundant multipliers but once the rhizomes of iris plants become crowded, the iris flowers may be limited and the rhizomes need to be separated.

 The most commonly planted iris in the United States is the bearded iris.
 Height of the bearded iris plant ranges from 3 inches (7.5 cm.) for the shortest of dwarf iris flowers to 4 feet (1 m.) for the tallest of the tall bearded iris.
 Those iris plants in the intermediate group reach 1 to 2 feet (0.5 m.) in height.

 Iris flowers bloom in shades of purple, blue, white, and yellow and include many hybridized versions that are multi-colored.
 Louisiana ‘Black Gamecock’ iris of the Louisiana series is such a deep purple it almost appears black.
 Siberian iris flowers are more dainty, but also available in a plethora of colors.
 The ‘Butter and Sugar’ cultivar is a delicate yellow and white.

 The Spuria iris, planted along with the Siberian iris, offers blooms later in the spring once the bearded iris bloom is finished.
 Many of the flowers are ruffled and include a draping set of three outer sepals called falls.

 Tips for Growing Iris

 Other iris plant care includes watering during dry spells, fertilization before flowers appear and deadheading of the spent blooms.
 However, most clumps of iris provide flowers with no maintenance.
-Iris is drought tolerant and may be part of a xeric garden; keep in mind, even drought tolerant plants benefit from an occasional watering.
+Iris is drought-tolerant and may be part of a xeric garden; keep in mind, even drought-tolerant plants benefit from occasional watering.